phbasler/BSMPT/README.md

 2. [Eigen3](https://eigen.tuxfamily.org/index.php?title=Main_Page)
 3. [libcmaes](https://github.com/CMA-ES/libcmaes): Additionally to GSL you should either use libcmaes or NLopt.
 For more details on the libcmaes installation, e.g. possible dependencies, visit their [wiki](https://github.com/CMA-ES/libcmaes/wiki).
 If you don't want to install or use it, you can set `--options UseLibCMAES=False` when using the detailed build, as described below.
 4. [NLopt](https://nlopt.readthedocs.io/en/latest/): If you do not want to use NLopt, you can set `--options UseNLopt=False` when using the detailed build, as described below.
 5. [Boost](https://www.boost.org/) : This is optional and only required for the Baryogenesis calculations.
-In order to compile the Baryogenesis calculation, set `--options BSMPTCompileBaryo=True` when using the detailed build, as described below.
+In order to compile the Baryogenesis calculation, set `--options CompileBaryo=True` when using the detailed build, as described below.

 ### build - detailed